johannschopplich/toon/README.md

 | Starts with `"- "` (list-like) | `"- item"` |
 | Looks like structural token | `"[5]"`, `"{key}"`, `"[3]: x,y"` |

-> [!NOTE]
+> [!IMPORTANT]
-> **Delimiter-aware quoting:** The quoting rules are context-sensitive.
-When using tab or pipe delimiters, commas don't need quoting.
-Only the active delimiter triggers quoting – this applies to both array values and object values.
+> **Delimiter-aware quoting:** Unquoted strings never contain `:` or the active delimiter.
+This makes TOON reliably parseable with simple heuristics: split key/value on first `: `, and split array values on the delimiter declared in the array header.
+When using tab or pipe delimiters, commas don't need quoting – only the active delimiter triggers quoting for both array values and object values.

 #### Examples